01 January - 31 December

 This Christ on the cross in oak from the 18th century in Gothic style.
 It was painted and then cleaned.

-These two painted reliquaries, very rare in Renaissance style, come from the old abbey of Saint-Feuillien in Le Roeulx and were placed in isolation here on the occasion of the arrival of the troops of the French Revolution.
-They are said to date from the 17th century and were restored in the 19th century.
+These two painted reliquaries, rare in Renaissance style, come from the old abbey of Saint-Feuillien in Le Roeulx and were brought here during the arrival of French Revolution troops.
+Dating from the 17th century and restored in the 19th, the relic of Saint Frederic (1620) shows six panels with five Premonstratensian saints and Saint Augustine.
+The relic of Saint Ursula (1624) depicts Saint Lucia, Saint Barbara, Saint Catherine, and two panels of Saint Ursula.

 The twelve oak choir stalls from the 18th century were placed on both sides of the choir after the French Revolution.
 They may have belonged to the abbey of Saint-Feuillien of Le Roeulx.